-Theodore Friend, rx a teacher, advice historian and novelist with twenty-one years’ experience as president of two leading private organizations, viagra is now a Senior Fellow of the Foreign Policy Research Institute, Philadelphia.
+Theodore Friend, a teacher, historian and novelist with twenty-one years’ experience as president of two leading private organizations, is now a Senior Fellow of the Foreign Policy Research Institute, Philadelphia.
 In 2003, Harvard University Press published his latest book, Indonesian Destinies.
 For the educated lay reader, he tells the story of the Indonesian nation state, from revolution against the Dutch through solving of the terrorist bombing in Bali.
 In doing so, he conveys the anthropological and religious variety of Indonesia, and differences among its several layers of Islam.
 In 2004, he served as C.V.
 Starr Distinguished Visiting Professor of Southeast Asia Studies at Johns Hopkins University, School of Advanced International Studies, Washington, DC.

 President, Eisenhower Exchange Fellowships, 1984-96